 Declare Your Major/minor

 Schedule a time to meet with your advisor.
-Before your meeting, complete a draft of the AFST Concentration Planner [pdf] and the Declaration of Major Form [pdf] (or Declaration of Academic Minor Form [pdf]).
-During your meeting, you will go over your plan so your advisor can approve it and forward it on to the Program Chair for signature.
+Before your meeting, complete a draft of the AFST Course Planner [pdf] and the Declaration of Major Form [pdf] (or Declaration of Academic Minor Form [pdf]).
+During your meeting, you will go over your plan so your advisor can approve it and forward it on to the Program Director for signature.

-After the Chair signs your Declaration of Major Form, you may deliver it to the Registrar's Office
+After the Director signs your Declaration of Major Form, you may deliver it to the Registrar's Office